-If no sortation result is available from the VCS operation after the first pass around the machine (when the occupied bucket reaches bin 120), the mail piece becomes a "Timeout".
-Mail pieces that become "Timeouts" will fall in the bin/tray assigned for timeouts on their second pass around the carousel.
-This mail must then be re-handled either on the AFSM or in some other flats processing operation.
+If no sortation result is available from the VCS operation prior to reaching bin 120, the mail piece becomes a "Timeout".
+Mail pieces that become "Timeouts" will fall in the bin/tray assigned for timeouts.
+This mail must then be re-handled on the AFSM.

-The machine Re-circulation setting of 1 allows mail that has a valid BCR/OCR or VCS result on its first pass around the carousel to re-circulate if it cannot be dropped because the destination tray is full or not present.
-If the destination bin is still not available on the second pass, the mail piece will re-circulate a third time in order to drop in the bin designated as "Recycle Rejects" which is normally the mechanical reject bin.
+The machine recirculation setting of 1 allows mail that has a valid BCR/OCR or VCS result on its first pass around the carousel to re-circulate if it cannot be dropped because the destination tray is full or not present.
+If the destination bin is still not available on the second pass, the mail piece will drop in the bin designated as "Recycle Rejects" which is normally the mechanical reject bin.
 If a reject bin is full, a piece of mail destined for the reject bin will continue to recirculate in the machine taking up space that could otherwise be used for successful sortation of mail.
 It is very important to sweep full bins in a timely fashion to avoid the unnecessary re-circulation of mail.

-It is possible for the supervisor to set the re-circulation setting up to 5 recirculations.
-However, if re-circulation is set higher than 1, and the DCOs can not keep up with the demand for keying, throughput on the AFSM is adversley impacted.
+It is possible for the supervisor to set the recirculation setting up to 5 recirculations.
+However, if recirculation is set higher than 1, and the DCOs can not keep up with the demand for keying, throughput on the AFSM is adversely impacted.
 A direct correlation can be drawn between the buckets occupied by re-circulating mail and a reduction in AFSM 100 throughput.

 Caution should also be exercised to ensure the AFSM100 is not overloaded with non-BCR/OCR readable mail.
-This will cause excessive recirculation if the non-readable mail being fed exceeds the keying rate of the DCOs.
-One circumstance that could produce such a situation is the flowing of a large volume of rejects from an FSM 881 OCR to an AFSM operation within a short time frame.
-If rejects are flowed to the AFSM 100 they should be paced or metered to avoid excessive recirculation of the mail on the AFSM 100.
+This will cause excessive recirculation if the non-readable mail being fed exceeds the keying rate of the DCOs or available DCO staffing.